-German Meatloaf Muffins are a modern rendition of an old-world comfort food taste sensation.
+German Meatloaf Muffins are a modern take on an old-world comfort food taste sensation.

-Inspired by proprietor, Cynthia Kallile’s creative ingenuity, I wondered if I could kick up my Classic Gluten Free Meatloafrecipe so my husband, who really dislikes meatloaf, might be tempted to try it again.
+Inspired by proprietor Cynthia Kallile’s creative ingenuity, I wondered if I could change up my Easy Meatloaf Recipe so my husband, who really dislikes meatloaf, might be tempted to try it again.

-What better way to celebrate my German roots than to insert some Oktoberfest fun into our weekend meal!
+What better way to celebrate my German roots than to insert fun into our weekend meal!

-No meatloaf skeptic, including my husband, can resist the exciting aroma, the perfect fusion of rustic flavors and the original presentation.
+No meatloaf skeptic, including my husband, can resist the exciting aroma, the perfect fusion of rustic flavors and the over-the-top presentation.

-Grab a stein of a great gluten-free German beer (Liebharts, Neumarkter Lammsbrau or Schnitzer Brau) and strike up the traditional German folk music!
+Grab a stein of a great gluten-free German beer (Liebharts, Neumarkter Lammsbrau or Schnitzer Brau) and strike up some traditional German folk music!

 This mouthwatering gluten-free homemade German Meatloaf Muffins recipe will have your family and friends kicking up their heels for more!